canonical/doc-docs/juju-tutorials/juju-tricks.md

 ### Manual change of Openstack endpoint certificates

-In case you are running juju controller on top of Openstack and for some reason the CA certificates on the endpoints change, you can't access the endpoint anymore with "certificate signed by unknown authority", the only way to fix it is to update the juju mongodb directly.
+In case you are running a juju controller on top of the Openstack and for some reason the CA certificates on the endpoints change, you can't access the endpoint anymore with "certificate signed by unknown authority", the only way to fix it is to update Juju's mongodb directly.

 Start by logging into the controller node and then into the mongo interactive shell.
-Once you are in the mongo shell, update certificate field for your cloud in `clouds` collection.
+Once you are in the mongo shell, update the certificate field for your cloud in the `clouds` collection.

 ```console
 juju:PRIMARY> db.clouds.update({"_id": "openstack_cloud"}, {$set: {"ca-certificates": [""]}})